-Less commonly, other organs such as the eyes, kidneys and liver are affected, causing a wide range of symptoms.
+Rarely, other organs such as the eyes, kidneys and liver are affected.

 Diagnosing Lyme Disease

 Lyme disease can be a difficult condition to diagnose, particularly in its latter stages.
-This is because its symptoms are highly variable and also shared by other common conditions such as those listed above
+This is because its symptoms are also shared by more common conditions such as infections and arthritis.

 GPs are generally able to diagnose and treat acute Lyme disease i.e. those patients that notice they have been bitten and present within 24-48 hours of their rash appearing.
-Antibiotics will be given for approximately 2-4 weeks and this usually clears up the infection and stops other symptoms developing when using antibiotics for a minimum of 4 weeks.
+Antibiotics will be given for approximately 2-4 weeks and this usually clears up the infection and stops other symptoms developing.

-The diagnosis of persistent chronic Lyme disease is more difficult to determine and a particularly new and contentious area for the NHS.
-This means many GPs are not aware of the disease or how to treat it.
+The diagnosis of persistent chronic Lyme disease is more difficult and a particularly new area for the NHS.
+This means many GPs are not aware of the disease nor how to treat it.
 Some may offer testing (see below) and if diagnosed the standard 2-4 weeks of antibiotics will be given but research has shown that this is often not long enough.
 Lyme Disease Action (LDA) state that:

 ‘The bacteria that cause Lyme disease have a very long life cycle, reside in human tissues with a poor blood supply (e.g. tendons) and have the ability to evade the immune system.
 These factors, among others, make it hard to eradicate.
 There is ample evidence in the scientific literature of viable bacteria isolated from treated patients and it is likely that in some cases continuing symptoms are due to still active infection’.